Physical therapy is going mainstream these days, all because it provides quick results, and doesn’t have any side effects.

 That’s why we thought of clearing the air today.

 In this article, we will be sharing some of the common questions about physical therapy – no clutter, only truth!

 1. What Insurances Do You Take?

 We currently accept Medicare, Tricare, Motor Vehicle, and those that have out of network benefits for commercial plans.
-Otherwise, everything else is self-pay.
+Otherwise, everything else is applied towards your insurance deductible.

 This is GREAT because we can start your treatment right away and don’t have to rely on your insurance company telling us how to treat you.